gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Hello?" she called.
 Suddenly frightened,
 she turned around and squeaked as a troll dropped out of the tree onto the path.

+It wasn't the one with the scar on her leg.
+This one was bigger and male,
+and his lips were pulled back to reveal large white teeth.
+Noxy held her breath and backed up a step.
+Most trolls were Gifted, but not all.
+If she didn't startle him—

+"Hrrr," the troll growled.
+"Don't see what's so special about *you*."
+He knuckle-walked a step toward her.

+Noxy backed up again.
+A branch poked the back of her head.
+"I'm not special," she said.
+She sounded breathless.
+That was probably a bad idea.
+Animals could smell fear, couldn't they?
+Or hear it?
+Could Gifted ones?
+Should she run?
+She couldn't outrun a troll,
+not in the forest.
+She had a knife on her belt,
+but it was just a work knife for cutting rope and things like that, and anyway, she didn't know how to fight.

+"The forest thinks you are,"
+the troll said bitterly.
+"That's why it wants you.
+It should want *me*."
+He thumped his chest with a meaty palm.
+The sound made Noxy jump.

+"I don't know what you're talking about."
+Her feet wanted her to keep backing up, but there was nowhere to go.
+"I'm just a cloudherd.
+My name's Noxy."

+"And his is Signurd," a new voice said.
+The troll with the scar on her arm lowered herself onto the path a few steps away from Noxy.
+The big troll growled and leaned forward as if preparing to charge.

+"Enough of that," the old troll snapped in the same tone Granna Fee used when the children in her class were being rowdy.
+The big troll bared his teeth again, then sat back on his haunches.

+"Taking their side again?" he asked.

+The older troll humphed.
+"As I keep telling you, there are no sides.
+There is only the forest.
+Until you understand that,
+you won't truly be able to hear it.
+You can call me Alva,"
+she added,
+turning to Noxy.
+"And since he probably isn't going to apologize for his poor manners, please let me do so instead."

+"That's all right," Noxy said with all the assurance she could muster.
+"If you two need to talk, I could, um…"
+She gestured in the direction of the village.

+"Actually, dear, you and I are the ones who need to talk.
+Privately,"
+Alva added,
+giving Signured a pointed look.

+The big troll growled again.
+"This isn't right.
+You *know* this isn't right."

+Alva sighed.
+"Right and wrong, good and bad…
+There is only the forest."

+With a final snort the big troll clambered up a tree and swung away, making more noise than Noxy thought he needed to.

+Noxy swallowed.
+"So what would you like to talk about?
+Honored?"
+she added hastily.

+She stopped herself from flinching when the troll reached out to pat her arm.
+"Not here, dear.
+I'll come find you tonight and we can have a good long chat then.
+Right now,
+I think it would be best if you went home, don't you?"
+Without waiting for answer
+Alva turned and ambled away through the salal bushes, leaving Noxy open-mouthed behind her.

 </section>